 During a Reiki therapy session, a patient typically lies down on a massage table.
 The Reiki practitioner places his or her hands over (or directly on top of) the patient's body in various positions, starting at the crown of the head, according to Baldwin.

 "The Reiki energy flows through the practitioner, out of [his or her] hands to the person who's lying on the table," Baldwin said.
 However, the exact mechanism by which Reiki energy allegedly flows from one person to another is unknown, she added.
 And some Reiki masters claim that they can treat patients without being anywhere near them — a practice known as "distance healing."

 "Nobody knows exactly how Reiki works," Baldwin said.
 "One idea is that Reiki is perhaps related to electromagnetic-type energy, and that it interacts with a person's electromagnetic field."

 Another theory is that Reiki promotes relaxation, which in turn lowers a patient's stress response and encourages healing, according to UMN's Center for Spirituality & Healing.
 However, the overall efficacy of Reiki is not well founded in the scientific literature, according to the NCCIH.

 What the studies say

+But even those who review Reiki studies in earnest have found no proof that the practice is effective beyond the placebo effect.
 Among the largest Reiki studies is a systematic review of all published Reiki research, which appeared in the International Journal of Clinical Practices in 2008.
 The researchers concluded that most Reiki studies "suffered from methodological flaws such as small sample size, inadequate study design and poor reporting" and "the evidence is insufficient to suggest that Reiki is an effective treatment for any condition."